bl4ckarch/htbmeetupcmr-04/machine/pfops.md

      ![alt text](image-1.png)

-     - The actual parameter is page is vulnerable to an LFI
+     - The actual vulnerable parameter is page which is therefore vulnerable to an LFI
       ![alt text](image-3.png)

 2. **Bypassing Upload Restrictions**: